jasonreed7/nasa-space-apps-2023-chat-open-data-frontend/README.md

+# Simple React Chatbot Client for [chatOpenData](https://github.com/jasonreed7/nasa-space-apps-2023-chat-open-data-backend) (NASA Space Apps Challenge 2023 project)

 Forked and slightly modified from https://github.com/antobonfiglio/react-chatbot-ui to work with our NASA space apps hackathon project

-# Simple React Chatbot Client
+## Running

+Run our [backend project](https://github.com/jasonreed7/nasa-space-apps-2023-chat-open-data-backend).
+Then, run this project with `npm start`.
+The UI will be served on [localhost:3000](http://localhost:3000).

 ## Screenshot